crt25/collimator/docs/guides/add-new-analysis.md

 To add a new algorithm for automatic grouping, you must:

-1. Add a new to the `AutomaticGroupingType` enum defined in `src/components/dashboard/hooks/automatic-grouping/grouping-type.ts`.
+1. Add a new value to the `AutomaticGroupingType` enum defined in `src/components/dashboard/hooks/automatic-grouping/grouping-type.ts`.
 2. Create a new file in `src/components/dashboard/hooks/automatic-grouping/`
 3. Implement a function with the signature